Supercontinuum Generation by Saturated Second-Order Nonlinear Interactions: Experimental Results

 \section{Experimental Results}

-Having established the physical processes responsible for spectral broadening during saturated SHG, we now experimentally characterize SCG in nanophotonic PPLN devices.
-The design and fabrication of the devices studied here were reported previously in \cite{Zhang2017,Wang2018,Jankowski2020}, and we summarize the relevant aspects here.
-First, we periodically poled a 700-nm-thin film of MgO-doped lithium niobate with with 15 poling periods ranging from 5.01 $\mu$m to 5.15 $\mu$m by applying high voltage pulses to electrodes patterned on the top surface.
-This shift of 10 nm between consecutive poling periods corresponds to a shift of the phase mismatch of $4 \pi$.
-Fine tuning of the phase-mismatch may be achieved by changing the temperature of the waveguide.
-Second, waveguides are patterned using electron-beam lithography, and etched into the thin film using Ar$^+$ ion-based reactive ion etching.
-The fabricated waveguides have a top width of $\sim 1850$ nm and an etch depth of $\sim$ 340 nm, which achieve phasematched SHG of pulses centered around 2060-nm with a poling period of $\sim 5.11$ $\mu$m.
+Having established the physical processes responsible for spectral broadening during saturated SHG, we now compare this model to supercontinua produced by the nanophotonic PPLN devices studied in~\cite{Jankowski2020}, including here new data obtained to more rigorously test model predictions.
+The design and fabrication of these devices were reported previously in~\cite{Zhang2017,Wang2018,Jankowski2020}, and we summarize the relevant aspects here.
+The waveguides under study have a film thickness of 700 nm, a top width of $\sim 1850$ nm, and an etch depth of $\sim$ 340 nm, which results in quasi-static operation around 2090 nm.
+Fifteen copies of these waveguides are poled with periods ranging from 5.01 $\mu$m to 5.15 $\mu$m; this step size of 10 nm corresponds to a shift of the accumulated phase mismatch $\Delta k L$ by $4.6 \pi$.
+Fine tuning of the phase-mismatch may be performed by changing the temperature of the waveguide, and phase-matched SHG is observed around a period of 5.11 $\mu$m and a temperature of 50 C. For this experiment, we use an adjacent waveguide with a poling period of 5.10 $\mu$m and operate at room temperature, which corresponds to a phase-mismatch of $\Delta k L \sim -3\pi$.